Introduction

 2. The station will attempt to connect to the configured WiFi network.
 For a new set up, the connection will fail and the station will create a WiFi network with the name Particulate Matter ID , Feinstaubsensor-ID or airRohr-ID.
 The ID is the ChipID (for example 13597771).
 Please note this number down, as you will need it for the registration

 3. Connect to the WiFi network created by the station on your computer or smartphone.
+The default password for this network is 'airrohrcfg'.
 Wait until the connection is established.

 Android: If the connection disconnects immediately, you may have to deactivate the option 'Smart network switch' under 'Connections -> WiFi -> Advanced'.